Eunectes murinus Care Guide

 🌡 Heating and temperature

 Practical target range: basking 31-33 °C, ambient 26-29 °C, water 25-28 °C, night 24-26 °C. Measure with digital probes and, for basking or warm surfaces, an infrared thermometer.
-All reptile heat sources must be controlled by thermostats.
-Tarantulas are usually safer with warm room temperatures or side-mounted gentle heat rather than hot lamps or under-tank pads.
+All heat sources must be controlled by thermostats or suitable dimming controllers and guarded so the snake cannot burn itself.

 💧 Humidity and water